Environmental Leadership

 Empowering Communities Through Sustainability Programs

-Mayor Piko serves on workforce development in the electric vehicle space through her involvement with the Governer’s Association and the National League of Cities
+Mayor Piko also serves as Co-Chair on EV Workforce Development Collaborative for electric vehicles through her involvement with the National Governer’s Association and the National League of Cities

 Collaborative Regional Environmental Solutions